Nevada State Scorpions

 The Nevada State Scorpions are the athletic teams that represent Nevada State University in Henderson, Nevada.
+The Scorpions are members of the National Association of Intercollegiate Athletics and the Great Southwest Athletic Conference.

-The university plans to field 2 varsity athletics teams, men's track and field and women's flag football.
-The school will initially play as an independent, not affiliated with any collegiate athletic association.
+The university fields five varsity athletics teams: men's and women's cross country, indoor and outdoor men's and women's track and field, and women's flag football.

 History

 In November 2024, Nevada State University was planning to launch a fully-fledged athletics program, to be funded through a proposed student fee.
 The funds from the proposed fee would be used to fund a campus athletics and recreation center and the launch of two initial sports, women's flag football and men's track and field, which would make Nevada State the only college in Nevada with either sport.

 In January 2025, the Las Vegas Raiders donated $100,000 to the NSU women's flag football program.

-On January 15th 2025, NSU President DeRionne Pollard announced the launch of an athletics program during the school's annual State of the University address.
+On January 15, 2025, university President DeRionne Pollard announced the launch of an athletics program during the school's annual State of the University address.

-On May 21, NSU President announced that Yvonne Wade had been appointed as the university's first athletic director and will be instrumental in hiring head coaches, and coordinating competitions for the National Association of Intercollegiate Athletics (NAIA).
+On May 21, NSU announced the hiring of the first athletic director, Yvonne Wade.
+She will be responsible for hiring head coaches and coordinating competitions within the NAIA.